rishya-prabakaran/wallpapers-download/README.md

-# wallpapers-download
+# Wallpapers Download website

-This website is to download wallpapers.
+This website is to download HD wallpapers.
 It uses Unsplash API to fetch wallpapers.